Go to the profile of Commission Factory

 Cashback Landscape

-Cashback sites are one of the top-earning publisher types within the affiliate industry.
+Cashback sites are among the top-earning affiliate types within the affiliate and partnership industry.
 Companies who have participated in rewards such as cashback grew their revenue up to two and a half times faster than competitors who do not use them while generating 100-400% higher returns to their shareholders.

 The global cashback industry is expected to be worth more than $200 billion a year by 2024, with statistics showing that 46% of cashback participants say it affects their spending habits.
 Additionally, advertisers highly value cashback and reward affiliates.
 According to the latest IAB Australia Industry survey, cashback credit card account rewards and loyalty programs ranked second out of the nine affiliate models reviewed:

-Source: IAB Affiliate Marketing Australian Industry Review Jan 2020
+Source: IAB Affiliate Marketing Australian Industry Review 2023

 Getting Started